architjain2002/Hackathon-project/README.md

 **A doctor's Job is to diagnose the disease by the problems your undergoing but other applications available right now give you detail about a disease but it doesn't predict whether your suffering by it or not!**

 # How successful can VirtualDoctor can turn out to be?
-The application what we are working right now is a basic prototype does not have enough features but this appication can turn out to be a huge change in the current way of getting diagnosed.
+The application what we are working right now is a basic prototype does not have enough features but this application can turn out to be a huge change in the current way of getting diagnosed.

 If we can get enough resources and dataset regarding diseases their symptoms, medicines and other tests to be taken then we could train our model onto these huge data and make our model very accurate with large number of features(like one could send image data of a body part he is suffering from and the application could predict according to that) and we could fetch many API's and make our application a all in one product.
 Further more we could also make our user interface more elegant and easy to use.

 The biggest advantage of our virtual doctor application would be the availability is 24/7 unlike actual doctors where you need to get yourself an appointment and then undergo the time taking process.
-Moreover our VIrtualDoctor consults our patients without asking for payments i.e It is free of cost!
+Moreover our VirtualDoctor consults our patients without asking for payments i.e. It is free of cost!
 What else is needed!

 # One could ask why trust a machine in case of health?
 Well things are getting automated and in the upcoming generation everything is getting automated by artificial intelligence.
-Things like automated cars and aeroplanes and the public flights are also automated using machine learning models.
+Things like automated cars and aero-planes and the public flights are also automated using machine learning models.

-**Right now our human mindset has never experienced being consulted or diagnosed by virtual doctors but when we realise how realistic and accurate diagnostics the machine can give we will sooner or later be adjusted and the life of automation will begin.There will be time when machines will surpass humans in health too and this application could be the first step towards it!!**
+**Right now our human mindset has never experienced being consulted or diagnosed by virtual doctors but when we realize how realistic and accurate diagnostics the machine can give we will sooner or later be adjusted and the life of automation will begin.
+There will be time when machines will surpass humans in health too and this application could be the first step towards it!!**

-***Fun fact: The covid 19 vaccines were tested by huge neural network model which were used in full capacity to produce vaccine.***
+***Fun fact: The covid-19 vaccines were tested by huge neural network model which were used in full capacity to produce vaccine.***
-## Alright lets begin Installation
+## Alright lets begin the Installation
 #### Step1:
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the **requirements.txt** to install the Machine Learning libraries used.